What is epilepsy?

 "The risk and severity of future seizures may be worsened by stopping and re-starting anticonvulsant drugs."

-- Grand mal or Severe Seizures - Prolonged or extremely violent seizure episodes.
-These may worsen over time, so should be avoided.
+- Grand mal or severe seizures: Prolonged or extremely violent seizure episodes.
+These may worsen over time without treatment.

-Phenobarbital is one of the more common anti-seizure medications used in dogs, and usually it must be administered twice daily.
-Drug dependency will occur with this medication.
-Irregular dosing schedules (including starting and then stopping the medication, or forgetting to give pills so that blood levels fluctuate widely) may predispose your pet to more frequent or more violent seizures.
-Dose ranges vary dramatically from patient to patient.
+Phenobarbital is a common anti-seizure medication used in dogs, and is usually given twice daily.
+Irregular dosing schedules (including starting and then stopping the medication, or forgetting to give pills causing blood levels to fluctuate) may predispose your pet to more frequent or more violent seizures, so it is important to give the medication on time.

 What is the prognosis for a pet with epilepsy?

 Most dogs do well on anti-seizure medication and are able to resume a normal lifestyle.
-Some patients continue to experience periodic "break-through" seizures.
-Many dogs require periodic adjustment of their medication dosage, and some require the addition of other medications over time.
+Some patients continue to experience periodic break-through seizures.
+Many dogs require occasional medication adjustments, and some require the addition of other medications over time.